 Public employees in Dallas and Fort Worth enjoy a number of legal protections to their jobs through both the federal and Texas constitutions.
 Specifically, they enjoy free speech protections for certain types of speech even at work.
 This generally applies to political speech to protect them from punishment for supporting candidates or views opposite of their superiors and elected officials.
 Public employers can still create rules that limit political discussions at work, within reason, but must apply those rules uniformly.
-Judicial decisions on this topic often rest on thin distinctions and in these cases hiring a Dallas employment attorney would help draw those distinctions.
+Judicial decisions on this topic often rest on thin distinctions and in these cases hiring a Texas employment attorney would help draw those distinctions.

 Protections when political issues are workplace issues

 Difficult situations arise when political issues touch on workplace issues because the distinction between a purely political discussion and a discussion about workplace conditions may be razor thin.
 Under the National Labor Relations Act employees are protected from employer retaliation for discussing workplace conditions, improving workplace conditions and taking certain actions (like unionizing) to improve workplace conditions.
 The example above shows how easily an intersection between politics and workplace arises.
 Often this intersection exists around labor and employment laws because there is a natural intersection with those laws and workplace issues.
-Generally broad discussions about the political aspects are not specific to the Dallas workplace and not protected.
+Generally broad discussions about the political aspects are not specific to the Texas workplace and not protected.
 Discussions specific to those issues as they relate to the employees or employer more likely enjoy protection under the NLRA.